 - Brush the pastry edges with milk then sprinkle with the remaining sugar.

-- Bake at 180℃ for 40 minutes when the gooseberries should be soft and the pastry crisp and golden.
+- Bake at 180℃ (350℉, Gas 4) for 40 minutes when the gooseberries should be soft and the pastry crisp and golden.

-- The only “luxury” ingredient in this rustic tart is butter.
-This turns it into a relatively frugal dessert, especially if you grow your own gooseberries or are lucky enough to be given some.
+- The only “luxury” ingredient in this rustic French tart is butter.
+This turns it into a relatively frugal dessert.
+This is especially true if you grow your own gooseberries or are lucky enough to be given some.
 So, I’m sharing it with Fuss Free Flavours and FabFood4All for Credit Crunch Munch.